How To Write a Great Follow-Up Email

 - Create “Wow” Moments in Your Relationships with the Meeting Debrief

-Follow-up emails are just one common part of a greater whole I call the Meeting Debrief.
+Follow-up emails are just one common part of a greater whole we call the Meeting Debrief.
 In a nutshell, this concept is all about collecting and acting on the most valuable information you learn about someone over the course of a conversation.
 Check out this article to supercharge the ROI of your meetings and, as a result, your relationships.

 - Back-to-Back Meetings Poison Your Productivity.
 Here’s the Antidote.

-- How to Make Professional Introductions and Write Business Introduction Emails That Deliver Massive Value to Your Network
+- How to Make Professional Introductions and Write Business Introduction Emails That Deliver Massive Value To Your Network